 Faculty members are given semester-long loan privileges for materials from the WSU library system; however, materials are subject to recall if another patron requests them.
 Materials borrowed from Summit libraries or items borrowed through InterLibrary Loan will have much shorter borrowing times.
 All WSU library system materials can be renewed online or from the WSU Vancouver library.
 Journal issues do not circulate; however, a copy card for each department is available at the checkout desk for in-library photocopying.

 Interlibrary Loan Services

 Materials not accessible through the WSU library system are usually obtainable from other libraries.
 This service is currently free of charge.
 If you need materials in order to prepare for a course that you will be teaching, please see your subject librarian about accessing these resources.

 The WSU Vancouver Library is part of the WSU Libraries multi-campus system, which includes a large collection of research materials available at four campuses.
-You can use the Library Catalog (Griffin) to locate items across the WSU Libraries system.
-Materials available at other campuses can be requested via Griffin for delivery to our campus.
+You can use Search It, the WSU Libraries catalog, to locate items across the WSU Libraries system.
+Materials available at other campuses can be requested via Search It for delivery to our campus.
 The turnaround time for this delivery service varies, depending on the type of material being requested; however, the average turnaround time is 24-48 hours for articles and 5 days for books, media, and other materials.

 Oregon & Washington Libraries

 In addition, WSU is part of the Orbis/Cascade Alliance, a consortium of 36 academic libraries in Washington and Oregon.
 The Alliance has a union library catalog (Summit) which allows you to search all member libraries at once and it provides for fast borrowing of materials between libraries.